Williams-Leith/Williams-Leith.github.io/index.md

 # **Williams doing a GitHub page**

+## Purpose
+This page is mostly for me, Matthew Williams, to teach myself `Markdown` and some basics about GitHub.
+This page might be interesting if you're trying to master Markdown yourself.

-I'm mostly trying to import a picture of my dog.
+To start with I'm mostly trying to import a picture of my dog.

 ![Branston](https://raw.githubusercontent.com/Williams-Leith/images/master/IMG_0567.jpg "Branston")